 - Follow the advice of local emergency officials

 - Listen to your radio or television for news and instructions

-- If the disaster occurs near your home while you are there, check for damage using a flashlight.
-Do not light matches or candle or turn on electrical switches.
-Check for fires, fire hazards and other household hazards.
+- If the disaster occurs near your home while you are there, check for damage using a flashlight Do not light matches or candle or turn on electrical switches. check for fires, fire hazards and other household hazards.
 Sniff for gas leaks, starting at the water heater.
-If you smell gas or suspect a leak, turn off the main gas valve, open windows, and get everyone outside quickly.
+If you smell gave or suspect a leak, turn off the main gas valve, open windows, and get everyone outside quickly

 - Shut off any other damaged utilities